CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

 1. After replacing the placeholders, save your changes in the code editor using **CTRL+S** or **Right-click > Save**.
 Then close the editor with **CTRL+Q** or **Right-click > Quit**, leaving the Cloud Shell command line open.

 ### Task 4: Create AI agents

+In this task, you’ll set up two agents for your multi-agent solution.
+The first agent, Incident Manager, analyzes service log files, detects issues, and recommends or escalates resolutions.
+The second agent, DevOps Assistant, handles responses and executes DevOps operations to address the issues.

 Now you're ready to create the  agents for your multi-agent solution!
 Let's get started!